Shrule (barony)

-Shrule (Sruthail), sometimes called Abbeyshrule, is a barony in County Longford, Republic of Ireland.
+Shrule (Sruthail), sometimes called Abbeyshrule, is a barony in County Longford, Ireland.

 Etymology

 Shrule takes its name from Abbeyshrule (Irish Mainistir Shruthla, "abbey by the stream").

 Location

 Shrule is located in southeast County Longford, on the lower reaches of the River Inny.

 History

 Shrule barony was formed from was formed from parts of the territories of Moybrawne (Shrule), Clanconnor and Muintergalgan.
 Moybrawne was anciently part of a territory known as Bregmaine, or Mag Bregmaine, in Cenél Maine.

 List of settlements

 Below is a list of settlements in Shrule: